JohanSmet/dromaius/README.md

 The 6502 passes the functional tests for 6502/65C02 type processors by Klaus Dorman ([GitHub repo](https://github.com/Klaus2m5/6502_65C02_functional_tests)).
 With exception of the BRK-instruction because the current test setup doesn't allow the interrupt vectors to be changed.

 ### Commodore PET 2001N
 Dromaius emulates the digital logic of all the ICs in the PET.
-This makes for a signal accurate, baring bugs, albeit rather slow emulation of the pet.
-The implementation is almost complete, only lacking the IEEE-488 interface.
+This makes for a signal accurate, barring bugs, albeit rather slow emulation of the pet.

 The emulator boots up to the basic prompt, which should be fully functional.
-Programs can be loaded from an emulated datassette or injected directly into memory.
+Programs can be loaded from an emulated datassette or emulated floppy disk.
 The fully emulated PET runs at about 1/10th of the speed of a real PET on my aging quad core computer.
 A lite version that drops emulation of the DRAM refresh circuitry and simplifies the display section is also implemented.
-This runs about six times faster allowing for more testability.
+This runs at about full speed (again on my ageing computer) allowing for better testability of the other components.

 ## More information
 - [Building](docs/building.md) Dromaius from source.